 The summary for Right Footed always centers on my life story, but I sincerely hope that after watching the film, people walk away with a broader understanding of international culture and disability rights.
 It is easy to live in a bubble, seeing only what already surrounds us and is “normal.”
-Being able to film with Handicap International and share important stories of the people they’ve helped will hopefully pop that bubble for millions of people this weekend.
+Being able to film with HI and share important stories of the people they’ve helped will hopefully pop that bubble for millions of people this weekend.

 Six years is a long time to work on a single project but it’s a blink of an eye in the grand scheme of things.
 Even so, a lot has changed.

 The Disability Treaty continues to gain traction worldwide.
 Among its successes, North Korea has recently allowed inspectors to visit the country and report on the status of disability rights.
-In Ethiopia, Handicap International’s inclusive education work has grown to 49 schools thanks to continued support from USAID–that’s up from six when I visited.
+In Ethiopia, HIl’s inclusive education work has grown to 49 schools thanks to continued support from USAID–that’s up from six when I visited.

 The Philippines has transformed since Super Typhoon Haiyan.
 The main roads I saw on a recent visit were in even better condition than before the storm.
 Rebuilding better has lead to bustling commerce in the region, including the construction of my cousin’s brand new hotel in Guiuan.